-Pre-sale tickets start at $25 and can be purchased as standard digital passes directly from crypto.ourmusicfestival.com and ourmusicfestival.com using U.S. dollars and the cryptocurrencies bitcoin, bitcoin cash, ether or litecoin.
+Pre-sale tickets start at $25 and can be purchased as standard digital passes directly from crypto.ourmusicfestival.com and ourmusicfestival.com using U.S. dollars and the cryptocurrencies bitcoin, bitcoin cash, ether and litecoin.
 General tickets are being released tomorrow for $29 and will also give access to the one-day line-up.
 Electronic dance musicians Zedd, 3LAU and Matt + Kim, hip-hop icon Big Sean and pop singer Charlotte Lawrence are due to perform on-stage from 5 P.M. to 11 P.M. on October 20.

-Headlining artist 3LAU, whose real name is Justin Blau, happens to be spearheading the event.
-The project has been a year in the making and represents a collective effort to fix the music industry with like-minded professional veterans who have worked at Creative Artists Agency, Paradigm Talent Agency, Spotify, Billboard, Prime Social Group, CID Entertainment and SINGULAR DTV — Hollywood and the Internet’s biggest talent agencies and music groups.
+One of the headlining artists, 3LAU, whose real name is Justin Blau, also happens to be spearheading the event.
+The project has been a year in the making and represents a collective effort to fix the music industry with like-minded professional veterans who have worked at some of Hollywood and the Internet’s biggest talent agencies and music groups — Creative Artists Agency, Paradigm Talent Agency, Spotify, Billboard, Prime Social Group, CID Entertainment and SINGULAR DTV, to name a few.

-Event attendees are also encouraged to stay loyal to the music-going experience.
-Blau added that the tokenized ecosystem plans to let customers instantly exchange upgrades, merchandise, concessions and rewards via an all-in-one community portal that is integrated into the booking platform with a recurring incentive structure, which he says enforces a sense of social belonging.
+Event attendees can also be encouraged to stay loyal to the music-going experience.
+Blau added that the tokenized ecosystem plans to let customers instantly exchange upgrades, merchandise, concessions and rewards via an all-in-one community portal that will be integrated into the booking platform with a recurring incentive structure, which he says enforces a sense of social belonging.

 No crypto novice